bekk/bekk-christmas/post/elm/the-builder-pattern.md

 ## A Simple Text Field

 We will examine this technique by creating a element for text input fields.
 We will start out with only required arguments, and build out the capabilities from there.
 We want our text field to take 3 required arguments: `value` (the text the user has typed), `onChange` (the message to be sent when the user types), and a `label` text, to help with accessibility.
-In our example we will start with the following, simplified HTML, where the our arguments will be in the braces:
+In our example we will start with the following, simplified HTML, where our required arguments are shown in braces:

 ```elm
 label []